Aceinna/docs_openrtk/software/dataflow.rst

     :maxdepth: 2

 The OpenIMU software data flow is depicted in the following diagram.
-    * Input, Software Component, and Output Icons
     * The double circle icons denote inputs
     * The single circle icons denote software components
     * The thick single circle icons denote outputs
-    * Data Store Icon
-		* The double horizontal line icons denote data stores
+    * the double horizontal line icons denote data stores
-    * Data Flow Icon
-		* The arrows that end at a data store or output are writen by a software component
-		* The arrows that end at a software component denote data that is read by that software component from an input or data store
+    * The arrow icons denote data that is sent from one software component, input, or data store to a software component